Icon

 Please send the above four items to admin@britishhipsociety.com

-Please do not apply through the US Hip Society (hipsoc.org) application form as this is for North American applicants only.
+Please DO NOT apply through the US Hip Society (hipsoc.org) application form as this is for North American applicants only.
 We will not be able to accept these.

 Application Process